Fabijuss/Programming/Application-Building.md

 Application development can be undertaken in a variety of ways, using different methodologies in order to complete the project.
 As a result, there are a number of different development models commonly used in application development.
 Each development model uses a different ideology for the development of the application, the main categories being iterative and sequential.
 However, regardless of the model used, the phases are roughly the same - names or order of the phases may differ.

 ## Development Phases
+The phases of development often vary in different models and applications, varying from 4 to 6 phases.
+The following are the 5 phases of development commonly used:

+Requirements Phase
+Design Phase
+Implementation Phase
+Testing Phase
+Maintenance Phase

 ## Conclusion